How to Track Amazon Affiliate Links in WordPress

 • Understand user behavior – Amazon affiliate link tracking can also help you understand how users interact with your website, which links they click, which products they prefer, and more.

 We hope you liked our article on how to track Amazon affiliate links in WordPress.
-You can also check out The Definitive Guide to Google Analytics for Publishers.
+You can also check out How to Track Link Clicks in Google Analytics 4 and WordPress.

 And don’t forget to follow us on Twitter, Facebook and YouTube for more helpful WordPress and Google Analytics tips and tutorials.